MiroslavHustak/FSharp-Coding-Guidelines/README.md

 Always consult your team members before using the FSharpPlus library in a project.

+## 10. No Copilots for Code Review

+Copilots have an unmatched talent for turning a simple code review into a full-scale disaster.
+So, unless you have been given an extra week to fix the chaos they will surely cause, resist the urge to let them anywhere near your pull requests.

-## 10. Learning Lessons from Others
+## 11. Learning Lessons from Others

 Learn lessons from others: https://www.youtube.com/watch?v=ua6zxKSiQ_g